bedomohamed/OAJAVA/README.md

 _Please Note_: these requirements may need some additional schema.

 * Add support for attaching an order to a customer
-* Add ability to view all orders for a customer
+* Add ability to view all orders for a customer # OAJAVA